rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 #### Associative

 Associativity is a property of some binary operations, which means that rearranging the parentheses in an expression will not change the result.
+Union and intersection are associative:

 \\[ A \cup \left( {B \cup C} \right) = \left( {A \cup B} \right) \cup C \newline A \cap \left( {B \cap C} \right) = \left( {A \cap B} \right) \cap C \\]